-At any time, a verified parent an request to see the information on a child.
-We will also at the request of the parent delete any data, this can be done by emailing [email protected].
-It is also possible for a parent to log into the account and change the childs information.
+At any time, a verified parent can request to see the information on a child.
+We will also at the request of the parent delete any data, this can be done by emailing email@example.com.

 We will retain your personal information for the period necessary to fulfill the purposes outlined in this Policy unless a longer retention period is required or allowed by law.